-Deciding where your breast implants will be placed is another important decision you'll make with the guidance of your board-certified plastic surgeon.
-The best placement depends on the size of the implants, your anatomy, and what the desired results you hope to achieve.
+Deciding where your breast implants will be placed is another important decision you will make with the guidance of your board certified plastic surgeon.
+The best placement depends on the size of the implants, your anatomy, and the desired results you hope to achieve.

 • SUBGLANDULAR IMPLANT PLACEMENT